Code-Institute-Submissions/MS2-Fund-Holiday/README.md

     Tested multiple countries.
 .
 Added code to get the following months holidays if in the current year and the next year if the following month is January.
 2 issues detected.
     . the following month sometimes comes back before the current month and therefore is appearing before the current month on the table.
     .
 The message added previously to advise of no holidays in the current month to be revised and shown only if no holidays in both months.
+    .
+Both issues added to wishlist.
+.
+Added annual calendar page with button to run script.
+    .
+Tested that the function gets the annual calendar for the current year and clears the old date from the table before running.

 ## Deployment